 The concept of liposuction is surprisingly simple.
 Liposuction is a surgical technique that improves the body’s contour by removing excess fat from deposits located between the skin and muscle.
 Liposuction involves the use of a small stainless steel tube, called a cannula (from the Latin word for reed, tube, cane).
-The cannula is connected to a powerful suction pump and inserted into the fat through small incisions in the skin.
+The cannula is connected to a powerful suction pump and is inserted into the fat through small incisions in the skin.
 Fat removal is accomplished as the suction cannula creates tiny tunnels through the fatty layers.
 After surgery, these tiny tunnels collapse and thus result in an improved body contour.

-During the liposuction surgery procedure, an incision is made in the area to be contoured, a tube is inserted, and excess fat and fat cells are suctioned out.
 The end result is a more toned, tighter physique and a more shapely body.
 If you are interested in liposuction surgery, please contact us to find out more.

 FREQUENTLY ASKED QUESTIONS ABOUT LIPOSUCTION